The Critical 2d Stochastic Heat Flow and Related Models: Discussions and open questions

 \item[1.] {\bf Universality}.
 It would be interesting to show that the critical $2d$ SHF arises as the universal scaling limit of models beyond the directed polymer model and the mollified SHE.
 Potential candidates include the non-linear SHE considered in \cite{DG22, Tao24, DG23, DG24}, although even identifying the correct critical point appears challenging.
 It will also be interesting to explore connections to other statistical mechanics models.

-\item[2.] {\bf Structure of the critical $2d$ SHF at a given time.} We have established in \cite{CSZ24} that the critical $2d$ SHF at any deterministic time is almost surely singular with respect to the Lebesque measure.
+\item[2.] {\bf Structure of the critical $2d$ SHF at a given time.} We have established in \cite{CSZ25} that the critical $2d$ SHF at any deterministic time is almost surely singular with respect to the Lebesque measure.
 This raises the question: is the measure supported on a set of fractal Hausdorff dimension?
 It is plausible that this dimension is marginally below $2$.
-Another unresolved question is whether the critical $2d$ SHF has infinite speed of propagation, that is, starting with an initial measure with compact support, at any later time, the SHF will almost surely assign positive mass to any open ball.
+Another unresolved question is whether the critical $2d$ SHF has infinite speed of propagation, that is, starting with an initial measure with compact support, at any later time, the SHF will almost surely assign positive mass to any open ball.\footnote{After the completion of these lecture notes, this question has been answered in the affirmative recently in \cite{CT25} and \cite{N25b}.}

 \item[3.] {\bf Structure of the maxima.} The critical $2d$ SHF is a non-negative measure-valued process, which is a log-correlated field at each time.
 Over the past decade there has been significant interests in studying log-correlated fields or their exponential (Gaussian Multiplicative Chaos), and in particular the structure of their maxima.
 Some examples are \cite{RV14, BDZ16, DSRV17, CGRV19, B20, CFLW21}, though the list is much longer.
 A natural question is whether a similarly detailed picture can be achieved for the peaks of the critical $2d$ SHF.
+The study of maxima is already very interesting in the sub-critical regime, which is more closely connected to Gaussian Multiplicative Chaos (see \cite{CNZ25} for some recent progress).

 \item[4.] {\bf Relation to GMC}.
 We have shown in \cite{CSZ23b} that at any given time, the critical $2d$ SHF cannot be realised as the (Wick) exponential of a generalised Gaussian field, and hence is not a Gaussian Multiplicative Chaos (GMC).
 However, it remains open whether the critical $2d$ SHF could be the exponential of a perturbation of a Gaussian field.
 Alternatively, one might ask whether the law of the critical $2d$ SHF at each time is absolutely continuous with respect to the law of a GMC.